 - Ignore the crying!
 Very important.

-- Accept that you won’t get much sleep the first night.
+- Accept that you won’t get much sleep the first night or two.

 - Wear ear plugs.